Diphtheria Tetanus and Pertussis Vaccine

 What if the vaccine history is not known?
 Adults and children 7 years or older should receive a series of 3 shots.
 The series is 1 Tdap shot and 2 Td shots.
 The second shot should be given at least 4 weeks after the first.
 The third shot should be given at least 6 months after the second.

 Who should not get the diphtheria, tetanus, and pertussis vaccine?
-Do not get the diphtheria, tetanus, and pertussis vaccine if you have had an allergic reaction in the past.
-Do not get the vaccine if you developed encephalopathy within 7 days of your last dose.
-If you are allergic to latex, ask your caregiver if you should get the vaccine.
+Do not get the vaccine if you have had an allergic reaction to the vaccine in the past.
+Do not get it if you developed encephalopathy within 7 days of your last dose.
+If you are allergic to latex, ask your healthcare provider if you should get the vaccine.

 What are the risks of the diphtheria, tetanus, and pertussis vaccine?
 The area where the vaccine was given may be red, tender, or swollen.
 You may have an allergic reaction to the vaccine.
 This can be life-threatening.

 Call 911 for any of the following:

 When should I contact my healthcare provider?

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.